NYSE to run software tests for trading firms ahead of Alibaba IPO

-NEW YORK (Reuters) - The New York Stock Exchange said it will hold a test run of Alibaba Group Holding’s IPO-ALIB.N highly anticipated market debut, reflecting the securities industry’s focus on risk controls after a raft of technical snafus in recent years.
+NEW YORK, July 1 (Reuters) - The New York Stock Exchange said it will hold a test run of Alibaba Group Holding’s IPO-ALIB.N highly anticipated market debut, reflecting the securities industry’s focus on risk controls after a raft of technical snafus in recent years.

-NYSE, owned by Intercontinental Exchange Inc (ICE.N), said in a note to traders on Tuesday it would allow firms to test their trading software ahead of the initial public offering of Alibaba on July 12 for a listing on the New York Stock Exchange.
+NYSE, owned by Intercontinental Exchange Inc, said in a note to traders on Tuesday it would allow firms to test their trading software ahead of the initial public offering of Alibaba on July 12 for a listing on the New York Stock Exchange.

 Nasdaq, which was fined $10 million by the U.S. Securities and Exchange Commission over the problems, said it would voluntarily compensate firms that had been harmed up to a total of $62 million.